-Goal To reduce the level of aggravated robberies.
-Analysis The levels of reported aggravated robbery cases have consistently shown a decline since 2008/09 except carjacking, non-residential and residential robberies.
+Goal To reduce the level of aggravated robberies Analysis Comparing 2008/09 and 2016/17, the levels of reported aggravated robbery cases declined except carjacking, non-residential and residential robberies.
 Focused policing through visible policing initiatives such as sector policing and targeted patrols assists in the reduction.
 Private individuals also invest in private security services, thereby complimenting the police efforts in reducing the levels of aggravated robberies.